 Know your space, and plan it well

-If you read the original post and look at those heinous before pics, part of my main issue was that I had just shoved a lot of stuff in the unusable really dark corners of the cabinets and it had just multiplied.
-When I organized the space, I made a conscious effort to be more thoughtful with what I would store in the corners.
-For us, that means stuff that we actually use on a regular basis so stuff isn’t stored on top of it.
-So we put extra paper towels in one corner, and these mixing bowels and extra grocery bags in another:
+If you read the original post and look at those heinous before pics, you can tell I was initially overwhelmed with this.
+For example, I had just shoved a lot of stuff in the unusable really dark corners of the cabinets and it had just multiplied.
+When I organized the space, I made a conscious effort to be more thoughtful and very intentional.

 Which goes right along with my third kitchen cabinet organization idea…